-Table 2: State variable initial conditions and sources.
+Table 2: State variables and their initial condition value and reference sources.
 The cytokine state variable was estimated using the average value of plasma IL2 and IL4 recorded by Atitey et al9.
-Note B, P and T are combined into a single Leukocyte compartment for graphing and parameter estimation.
+Note B, P and T are combined into a single Leukocyte (L) compartment for graphing and parameter estimation.

 Figure 3: Complete model.
-Thyroid immune interaction occurs primarily via the functional thyroid compartment (FTS) which is upregulated by the thyroid subsystem and downregulated by the immune system in Hashimoto’s disease.
-T3 also plays a role in controlling B-cell dynamics.
+Thyroid immune interaction occurs primarily via the functional thyroid compartment (FTS) which is upregulated by the thyroid subsystem (via TSH and T3 feedback) and downregulated by the immune system in Hashimoto’s disease.
+T3 also plays a role in controlling B-cell dynamics, indirectly via intracellular conversion from plasma T4.
 Thyroid subsystem development and details can be found in Cruz-Loya et al6.

 Parameter Estimation.
 The system of ODEs was implemented in the Julia programming language22 and solved using the DifferentialEquations.jl23 library.
 The library includes callback functionality, providing a simple way to incorporate discrete levothyroxine and liothyronine dosages.
 Initial parameter values were estimated from literature when available (Table 1).
 The model was fitted to patient data in two stages.
-First, the model was fit to median values of all available patient data for each state variable, yielding baseline parameter values.
+First, the model was fitted to median values of all available patient data for each state variable, yielding baseline parameter values.
 The model was then fitted to individual patient lab and medication data, giving a total of __ sets of parameters averaged to obtain the final parameter estimates presented in Table X (TODO).

 The fitting process was performed using the Nelder-Mead optimization search routine in the Optim.jl24 library.
 The cost function for optimization was weighted least squares (WLS) (9):